sodadata/soda-core/CONTRIBUTING-DATA-SOURCE.md

-# Overview

-Things we need to support a data source:
+# Contribute support for a datasource

+Thanks for considering contributing to Soda Core's library of supported data sources!

+To make a data source available to our user community, we require that you provide the following:
-- Working data source
+- a **working data source**
-    - locally - command to launch a docker container with the data source.
-Docker file or docker compose file.
+    - locally - provide a command to launch a docker container with the data source, either a Docker file or docker-compose file.
-    - in cloud - service account to connect
+    - in the cloud - provide a service account to connect to.
-- Python library for the connection.
-This usually means installing an existing official connector library.
+- a **Python library** for the data source connection.
+Usually, you need to install an existing official connector library.
-- Data source package that handles
+- a **data source package** that handles the following:
-    - getting connection properties
+    - get connection properties
-    - connecting to the data source
+    - connect to the data source
-    - any data source specific code to ensure full support
+    - access any data source-specific code to ensure full support

-# Implementation
+## Implementation basics

-File and folder structure:
+**Datasource file and folder structure**
-- package goes to `soda/xy`, follows same structure as other packages
+- The package goes to `soda/xy`, following the same structure as other datasource packages.
-- main file is `soda/xy/soda/data_sources/xy_data_source.py` with a `XyDataSource(DataSource)` class
+- The main file is `soda/xy/soda/data_sources/xy_data_source.py` with a `XyDataSource(DataSource)` class.

-Basic code in the Data Source class:
+**Basic code in the data source class**
-- implement the `__init__` method to retrieve and save connection properties
+- Implement the `__init__` method to retrieve and save connection properties.
-- implement the `connect` method that returns a PEP 249 compatible connection object
+- Implement the `connect` method that returns a PEP 249-compatible connection object.

-What certainly needs to be overridden:
+**Required overrides**
-- type mappings - see more details in the base DataSource class comments.
+- Type mappings; refer to the base DataSource class comments for more detail.
     - `SCHEMA_CHECK_TYPES_MAPPING`
     - `SQL_TYPE_FOR_CREATE_TABLE_MAP`
     - `SQL_TYPE_FOR_SCHEMA_CHECK_MAP`